Welcome to the 2026

 How do the June, July, and August experiences fit together?

-You are welcome to participate in any part of the journey or just follow along through the newsletter invitations.
+You're welcome to come for any part of the journey—or simply follow along through the newsletter and seasonal invitations.